 The probable cause of the fault (e.g. transmit failure, receive failure, threshold crossed)

 The units at fault.
-For the hardware faults, it indicates the smallest replaceable unit at fault.
+For the hardware faults, the smallest replaceable unit at fault.
 For the software faults: the faulty software component (e.g. corrupted files or software codes).

 Figure 7-8-2 Procedure of Remote Failure Indication